dersia/eventstoreextension/README.md

 Important: the output binding uses transactions, this means, that the added events will only be flushed, if the function completes successfully

+# Changelog
+## Version 0.0.6 - bugfixes + enhanced streamnames
+* Fixed error "default streamname not working for writes": for out operations binding will now use streamname from `function.json` as default streamname, if no streamname is provided for `EventStoreData`.
+* Added Prefix and Suffix for streamnames
+  * new config optional `StreamNamePrefix` can now be set to prefix a streamname for input and output bindings
+  * new config optional `StreamNameSuffix` can now be set to suffix a streamname for input and output bindings
+## Version 0.0.4 - first release
+* Added binding extensions for EventStore input and output binding
+* Added NugetPackage to NuGet.org

 Sample function.json config for input bindig
 ```json
 {